 It depends!
 Since this is a newer ingredient to me, I purchased a mild harissa paste.
 It was ok, but not nearly as flavourful as I wanted, this is the brand I used.
 I think it’s good as a base and especially if you don’t want any spice.
 However, going forward I think I’ll try making my own or I’ll look for another brand that makes one with a bit more flavour and kick.

-To make these delicious harissa chicken thighs, you’ll need a few staple ingredients.
+To make these delicious harissa marinated chicken thighs, you'll need a few staple ingredients.
 Depending on the type of harissa paste you use, you can either add or omit the spices I used.
 After tasting the harissa paste, I knew I wanted more flavour, these were my additions (cumin, Aleppo pepper, and ancho chile powder).

-Aleppo pepper doesn’t have as much spice like chili flakes (or red pepper flakes), it’s mild with more complexity in terms of flavour.
+Aleppo pepper doesn't have as much spice as chili flakes (or red pepper flakes), it's mild with more complexity in terms of flavour.
 It makes a great addition to your spice rack.
-I’ve also used it here with my roasted cauliflower tacos!
+I've also used it here with my roasted cauliflower tacos!

 Ancho chile powder is ground ancho (poblano) pepper only.
 It adds a little bit of heat and is much different than regular chili powder, which is a blend with other spices.
 I used it as well with my roasted cauliflower tacos.